Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cay gam duoc giao nop o Yen Bai la loai cuc quy hiem-Hinh-8

-The diet of the civet includes mice, snakes, frogs, small birds and insects.
-They give birth to live young, usually two at a time.
+The food of the civet includes mice, snakes, frogs, small birds and insects.
+They give birth to young and each litter usually has 2 babies.
 Photo: Pinimg.

 Cay gam duoc giao nop o Yen Bai la loai cuc quy hiem-Hinh-9